sabaiitj/SAT-ACT-Analysis/README.md

 Some of the findings are as follows:

-1.Minnesotta consistently has highest composite score for years 2017, 2018 and 2019.
+- Minnesotta consistently has highest composite score for years 2017, 2018 and 2019.
-2. Alaska needs to increase its participation rate,probably the   occupation opportunities do not require a college degree. this needs to be improved.
+- Alaska needs to increase its participation rate,probably the   occupation opportunities do not require a college degree. this needs to be improved.
-3. In general higher SAT participation rates are associated with lower ACT participation rate for a specific state, although this is not a hard rule. e.g., Florida, Hawaii, North Carolina and South Carolina have ACT and SAT participation rates both over 50% for year 2019
+- In general higher SAT participation rates are associated with lower ACT participation rate for a specific state, although this is not a hard rule. e.g., Florida, Hawaii, North Carolina and South Carolina have ACT and SAT participation rates both over 50% for year 2019
-4. SAT test is more popular in California
+- SAT test is more popular in California
-5. Average ACT participation is consistently higher than SAT participation.
+- Average ACT participation is consistently higher than SAT participation.
-6. SAT participation has gone up each year while ACT participation has gone down.
+- SAT participation has gone up each year while ACT participation has gone down.

 ## Data Dictionary